 Be it a bargain repositioning cruise, a flight sale or a discount for a long-term stay, we do everything in our power to find the best prices.

 Because, as worldschooling families, we’re not bound by school holiday or travelling in season, it’s remarkably easy to do that.

 There are a million tips and tricks on this website.
 If you need more, join our free Facebook support group by subscribing.

 Create a New Income Stream

 We raised thousands by selling most of our possessions, you can do the same.
-I haven’t missed even 1 thing in the 5 years since we left home.
+I haven’t missed even 1 thing in the 6 years since we left home to travel.